beaconsproject/hydrology_explorer/docs/user_guide.md

 **Select source dataset** offers two options:

 1. **Use demo dataset** - This dataset is embedded in the app and is located in the Dawson area in central Yukon, Canada.
 It includes all spatial layers required to run the app.
+If selected, study area, streams, and catchments will be added to the Mapview.

 2. **Upload spatial dataset** - If selected, the panel options will expand and provide three options for uploading data.
 For all options, the spatial data must satisfy the requirements described on the **Data Requirements** tab, including a consistent coordinate reference system.